freenas/freenas-docs/userguide/intro.rst

   base system and can be used to convert the encoding of filenames from the command line.
 Type :command:`convmv` to view the available options.

+* Several new switches have been added to :ref:`freenas-debug`, including :command:`-M` for dumping SATADOM info and :command:`-Z` to delete old debug information.

 The following screen options have changed:

 * The :guilabel:`Remote encryption`, :guilabel:`Filename encryption`,